Pranaydeepk/Blog/content/index.md

 title: Pranaydeep
 ---

-This is a blank Quartz installation.
+This is a 90 day death Journal
-See the [documentation](https://quartz.jzhao.xyz) for how to get started.